 Kathy Collins' posthumous short story collection, Whatever Happened to Interracial Love? was published in December 2016 with Ecco.
-Notes From a Black Woman's Diary, edited by Nina Collins, is forthcoming from Ecco in 2019.
+Notes From a Black Woman's Diary, edited by Nina Collins, was published in 2019 by Ecco.

 Click here to see Kathleen Collins featured on PBS NewsHour!

 PRAISE FOR NOTES FROM A BLACK WOMAN’S DIARY

 “This compilation will add appreciation for a talented writer whose life was cut too short as well as provide hope for the recovery of her previously unpublished work. ” — Library Journal (starred review)